siva17/MyJSWebView/README.md

 **Adding required files to Project**

-* **Objective-C Code:** Drag and drop "MyJSWebView" folder on to iOS project and add as "Add folders-> Create Groups" option
+* **Objective-C Code:** Drag and drop "MyJSWebView" folder on to iOS project and add as "Add folders -> Create Groups" option
-* **JavaScript Code:** Drag and drop "my" folder on to iOS project and add as "Add folders-> Create folder references" option
+* **JavaScript Code:** Drag and drop "my" folder on to iOS project and add as "Add folders -> Create folder references" option
-* **Example Code:** Drag and drop "ExampleAPIs" folder on to iOS project and add as "Add folders-> Create Groups" option
+* **Example Code:** Drag and drop "ExampleAPIs" folder on to iOS project and add as "Add folders -> Create Groups" option

-**Adding required files to Project**
+**Here is the update in your Project and is simple**

 Your View Controller code should look like this by updating appropriately.